Best Restaurant Business Loans in December 2025

 4. Gather required business documents

-Once you find your ideal lender, you’ll need to ensure you have all the necessary paperwork in order.
-While the exact requirements vary by lenders, here are some standard documents you may need to provide:
+Once you find your ideal lender, it’s time to get the necessary paperwork in order.
+While the exact requirements vary by lender, here are some standard documents you may need to provide:

 5. Apply and review offers

-Most restaurant loan applications can be completed online, although certain traditional banks might require an in-person visit.
+Most restaurant loan applications can be completed online, although certain traditional lenders might require an in-person visit.

 Funding times will vary based on the type of lender and loan.
 For SBA, traditional bank and credit union loans, approval and funding times can take up to two months or longer.
 If using an online lender, funds could be disbursed within one to three business days after approval.